LeoFu9487/push_swap_tester/README.md

 to see if you pass the parsing test (ERROR_TEST), identity test, and small stack test (size 3 and 5)

-After that, you can run medium and big stack test with this command
+After that, you can do medium and big stack test with this command

 ```bash loop.sh <stack size> <loop times>```